 Sometimes, we see others’ successes and feel discouraged.
-Like so-and-so just launched a book and it hit best seller lists.
+Like so-and-so just launched a book and it hit bestseller lists.
 Or so-and-so launched a product and it achieved sold-out status.

 Except that it doesn’t always work out.
 It fails as we become weighed down by the enormity of our goal, and stressed by the need to do great things, we do… nothing.

-- If your goal is to be a top YouTuber, then start by creating simple videos that convey your ideas well.
+- If your goal is to be a YouTuber, then start by creating simple videos that convey your ideas well.

 Gladwell said regarding his writing, “I was a basket case at the beginning, and I felt like an expert at the end.
 It took 10 years—exactly that long.”

-Remember, it is not that grand big goal that you’re going to work on at some point in the future that matters.
+Remember, it is not that big goal that you’re going to work on at some point that matters.
 It is what you do now, today.
-These small steps determine what you eventually become.
+The small things you do determine what you become.

 So what is a small thing you can do today?
 And how can you do this small thing in a great way?